adambard/learnxinyminutes-docs/ruby.html.markdown

 path = '/bad/name/'

 # Symbols (are objects)
-# Symbols are immutable, reusable constants represented internally by an integer value
+# Symbols are immutable, reusable constants represented internally by an
-# They're often used instead of strings to efficiently convey specific, meaningful values
+# integer value.
+They're often used instead of strings to efficiently convey
+# specific, meaningful values

 :pending.class #=> Symbol